usccolumbia/materialsatlas/docs/user-guide/cif-poscar-convert.md

 This is a simple utility to convert the crystal structure file formats between cif and poscar, which is used in DFT simulation.

 ### Using the Converter

 #### Steps

 Practically, the procedure consists in 4 steps

-1. Choose conversion direction:   cif2Poscar or Poscar to Cif
+1. Choose conversion direction: Cif to Poscar or Poscar to Cif
-2. Upload a cif or Poscar file
+2. Upload a Cif or Poscar file and input email for notification when conversion is done
-3. Click convert Now button
+3. Click "Convert Now" button
-4. Download the result file.
+4. Download the result file

 ### Citations